themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 ### Getting Started

-This recipe relies on a handful of packages to give us some extra functionality that we'll use to issue beta invites to our users.
+This recipe relies on a handful of packages to give us some extra functionality that we'll use to issue beta invitations  to our users.
 Before we jump in, let's get each installed and take a look at what functionality they'll give us access to.

 <p class="block-header">Terminal</p>